simonangel-fong/Note_Tech/cloud/terraform/variable/variable.md

 ### Declaring an Input Variable

 - Each input variable accepted by a module must be declared using a `variable` block
+- Variable Name

+  - The `label` after the `variable` keyword is a **name** for the variable, which must be **unique** among all variables **in the same module**.
+  - The name of a variable can be any valid identifier except the following: source, version, providers, count, for_each, lifecycle, depends_on, locals.

 - Example

 ```conf